kimoppalfens/kimoppalfens.github.io/_posts/2020-12-30-Logging in the cloud - Part 1.md

 With the release of MEM2010, we got a feature that I'm super excited about!
 [OSD over the internet (CMG) with bootmedia.](https://docs.microsoft.com/en-us/mem/configmgr/core/plan-design/changes/whats-new-in-version-2010#deploy-an-os-over-cmg-using-bootable-media).
 There are already plenty of blogs out there on how to set it up, so this blog is not about that part of the puzzle.

-In an on-premises OSD scenario, I assume most of you perform some sort of error-catching scenario.
+In an on-premises OSD scenario, I assume most of you perform some sort of error-catching.
 If the task sequence fails, we copy the relevant logs to a share for further investigation.
 It's a tremendous time-saver and super helpful in troubleshooting scenario's.
 However, when you perform OSD over the internet/cmg, there is no share available for you to copy these logs to.
 To make things even worse, the person doing the OSD is probably in a location that you have no access to, so recovering the logs could become very challenging.

 This 2-part blog series is offering you a solution to get the same central logging functionality as you would have on-premises.

 ## Preparations ##

 We are going to use Azure blob-storage as an intermediate storage solution to copy the logs to, and to retrieve them from for investigation.
-There are multiple ways of storing logs/files in azure, there might be even better ways than how I do chose to do it.
-This is just one possiblilty to get you started.
+There are multiple ways of storing logs/files in azure, there might be even better ways than how I chose to do it.
+This is just one possibilty to get you started.
 By all means choose the solution that you are most comfortable with.

 First of all, let's prepare our blob-container to host the logfiles.
-Log on into the Azure portal with an account that has sufficient access (eg, the one you used to setup your CMG) and navigate to "Storage Accounts".
+Log-on into the Azure portal with an account that has sufficient access (eg, the one you used to setup your CMG) and navigate to "Storage Accounts".
 Depending on the account you used, you'll probably see a storage container already for your CMG.
 Click the "Add" button to create a new storage container.

 ![alt]({{ site.url }}{{ site.baseurl }}/images/azurelogs/azurelogs2.jpg)

 Select, or create a new resource group and choose a name for your container.
-If needed, you can adjust the options in the other sections, but for our purpose, the defaults are good enough, so just click "Review + Create", and after reviewing "Create" to actually create our blob container
+If needed, you can adjust the options in the other sections, but for our purpose, the defaults are good enough, so just click "Review + Create".
+After reviewing "Create" to actually create our blob container

 ![alt]({{ site.url }}{{ site.baseurl }}/images/azurelogs/azurelogs3.jpg)

-If you don't already have it, download and install [Microsoft Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) as it offers an easy GUI to work with our storage containers.
+If you don't have it, download and install [Microsoft Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) as it offers an easy GUI to work with our storage containers.

 When you first start the tool, a wizard will pop-up asking you to connect to azure storage.
 Select the first option "add an azure account" and click next.

 ![alt]({{ site.url }}{{ site.baseurl }}/images/azurelogs/azurelogs1.jpg)

 Log in with the account that you used to create the azure blob container.
-If all is well, you should be presented with a list of subscriptions that you entitled to.
-Expand the subscription you just used to create your container and it should become visible under "Storage accounts"
+If all is well, you should be presented with a list of subscriptions that you are entitled to.
+Expand the subscription you just used to create your container and the container should become visible under "Storage accounts"

 ![alt]({{ site.url }}{{ site.baseurl }}/images/azurelogs/azurelogs4.jpg)